 PSA-recombinant BAX 826 or Factor VIII has been developed as a long acting therapeutic to treat hemophilia.
 BAX 826 uses the PolyXen platform technology to conjugate PSA to therapeutic blood-clotting factors, with the goal of improving the pharmacokinetic profile and extending the active life of these biologic molecules.
 Baxalta is running this program, which is in the clinical trial phase.
 Baxalta has agreed to meet strict due diligence time milestones based on: Clinical Trial Authorization submission in respect of Phase I/II clinical trials, Final Clinical Study Report Phase I/II and BLA submission all by fixed dates per the contract.
 The total cost of this program is being borne by Baxalta.
 There can be no assurance if or when Baxalta will actually achieve any of these due diligence milestones.
 Baxalta filed a CTA for the program in Q4 2015 and commenced human clinical trials during the first quarter of 2016.
 The stated goal of Baxalta is to have a significantly longer-acting FVIII, once weekly or less frequent infusions, to remain the world's leader in Hemophilia therapies.
-Hemophilia represents a \$7 billion market opportunity.
+Based on current standard of care, hemophilia currently is estimated to represent a \$10 billion market opportunity and expected to reach approximately \$13 billion by 2020 with an annual compounded growth rate of 4-6%.